evpirnia/naive-sql-processing/README.md

 $ /usr/bin/mysql_secure_installation<br />
 Note: Respond No to everything but Remove test database and access to it, and Reload privilege tables<br />

+Run the following command then comment out the bind-address in the catalog and each machine: <br />
+$ sudo vim /etc/mysql/mysql.conf.d/mysqld.cnf<br />
+#bind-address = 127.0.0.1<br />

 Connect to MySQL in Each Directory:<br />
 $ mysql -u root -p;<br />
 Enter password: 'password'<br />